Learning from networked examples: Model

 \subsection{Independence assumption}

 Though networked examples are not independent, we still need to assume some weaker form of independence of the examples.
-If we wouldn't make any assumption, the dependence between examples could be so strong that they perfectly correlate (and hence are all identical).
-In such situation, it is not possible to make statistics nor to learn.
+If we would not make any assumption, the dependence between examples could be so strong that they perfectly correlate.
+In such situation, it is not possible to learn.

-This paper is a first step relaxing the classical i.i.d. assumption.
-Our assumptions are still not fully general and are not satisfied in all applications, but we believe they make a useful first step.
-The idea we adopt here is that we explicitly model information shared by several examples and in this way also explicitly model the dependencies between the examples.
-We don't model the dependencies in detail and our analysis works for any possible dependency of the examples on the shared information.